Using interactive online resources on iPads with Surfly

-• Allow your students to directly interact with the slides from any device, including iPads, other tablets, phones, etc.
+• Allow your students to directly interact with the slides from any device, including iPads.

-• No downloads/ apps/ software needed – everything is done within your web browser.
+• No apps needed – totally within your web browser.

 • Browse any website and play online games together.

-• Upload and collaborate together on documents (pdf, docx, images, etc).
+• Upload and collaborate together on documents (pdf, docx, images).

 • Simple chat tool for sending messages, example sentences, corrections, etc.